rorpage/eg-dashboard-styler/README.md

 ## Styling

-The following are imported withing the `script.js`:
+The following are imported within the `script.js`:
 * Font's are `Roboto`
 * Icons from Material
 * Material Design Lite CSS and JS